 The Integration Agreement

-Are you living in Austria and have to extend your residence permit (“Aufenthaltstitel”)?
+Are you living in Austria and have to extend your residence permit)?

-Please note that, for certain extensions, you must take German language examinations, so-called Integration Exams (“Integrationsprüfungen”).
-This depends on the type of residence permit you hold and who your family members are.
+Please note that, for certain extensions, you must take German language examinations or so-called Integration Exams (“Integrationsprüfungen”).
+This depends on the type of residence permit you hold, which residence permit you are applying for and who your family members are.

 The following overview presents the most important residence permit extension scenarios:

-German Certificate or Integration Certificate A1 of the ÖIF
+German certificate or an A1 Integration Certificate A1 of the ÖIF

 Note

 If you completed your studies at a recognised university, you do not need a German certificate either.
-Instead, you need to show your university diploma to the authorities.
-Verifications may be necessary depending upon the country which issued your diploma.
-It does not matter which studies were completed and in which language.
-The only important thing is that the university is recognised and that the diploma document is verified and translated by a court-certified translator into German or English.
-This diploma is considered to be a substitute for both an A1 German certificate as well as for the A2 Integration Certificate (“Integrations-Zertifikat A2”).
+Instead, you need to show your university diploma to the authorities (with legalisation and/or translation).
+This diploma is considered to be a substitute for both an A1 German Certificate as well as for the A2 Integration Certificate (“Integrations-Zertifikat A2”).

 Integration Certificate A2 of the ÖIF